 Queensland has recorded no new cases of coronavirus in the past 24 hours.

-There are now just three active cases across the whole state, with one of those here on the Gold Coast.
+There are now just five cases still active across the state, including a 30-year-old man from the Sunshine Coast.

 ARTICLE CONTINUES AFTER THIS ADVERTISEMENT